A lot or a little?

+For TV-savvy kids, this mix of interesting animation and funny narration is just what they need.
 At first glance, adults will most likely think of THE SHELLY T. TURTLE SHOW: ANT'S LIFE AND OTHER BUGS as another rendition of Sesame Street -- that is, perhaps a little more interesting than most children's television.
-No problem!
-For TV-savvy kids, this mix of interesting animation and funny narration is just what they need.
-Visual footage is emphasized as well, with the pace fast enough for a preschooler's/kindergartner's attention span, yet slow enough for them to learn a few things.
+And they'd be right.
+Visual footage is emphasized, with the pace fast enough for a preschooler's/kindergartner's attention span, yet slow enough for them to learn a few things.
 Not only is real footage used, but also some decent animation.

 In addition, there's nothing like original rhymes and songs to nail down the importance of language use.
 Educational concepts are brought into the video and then reinforced with quality rhymes and songs.
 Thanks to the producers, there is also a review of each episode's content at the end.
 Obviously, they know that kids need a little repetition in order to fully learn a concept.

 Our editors recommend

 Top advice and articles

 Common Sense Media's unbiased ratings are created by expert reviewers and aren't influenced by the product's creators or by any of our funders, affiliates, or partners.

 Streaming options powered by JustWatch